Stavanger Norway Cruise Port: Lysefjord Boat & Pulpit Rock

 After we returned to Stavenger, we did some shopping, including getting a pair of earrings for Tanner’s girlfriend.
 This was the first port to do any shopping.
 We aren’t big into souvenirs, but we did pick up these cups for my dad and Tanner.

-Norway Fjord Cruise -cups
+Stavanger Norway Cruise Port

 My dad and Tanner